Sport and exercise science

 Some sport-related careers require further study at postgraduate level.
 For example, if you want to become a sport and exercise psychologist you'll need to complete relevant accredited psychology qualifications.
 To get a job as a sports coach, you'll need to gain the appropriate coaching qualification that's offered by the national governing body of your chosen sport.

 If you want to become a PE teacher, you can go on to complete a postgraduate teaching qualification.
-A Masters or PhD may open you up other teaching and research opportunities in higher education.
+A Masters or PhD may open up other teaching and research opportunities in higher education.

 You could also go on to study a different subject area, such as journalism to become a sports journalist, law to advise about employment legalities and contracts for sports professionals, or marketing to carry out marketing activities for a sports venue.